 How it works

-The connector for Mongo DB works in a similar fashion to its SQL counterpart, however, for each table instead there is a separate collection.
+The connector for Mongo DB works in a similar fashion to its SQL counterpart with the main difference being that collections are used in place of equivalent tables.
 The IDs that make up the primary key are GUIDs instead of numeric, which means that events are processed in order of their created date/time instead of the ID (as well the priority).
 This connector is currently only used by Connected Process Control since its database layer is using Mongo DB.

 Usage